openstack/keystone/doc/source/admin/tokens.rst

 Identity service should have access to the keys used to encrypt and decrypt fernet tokens.
 Like UUID tokens, fernet tokens must be passed back to the Identity service in order to validate them.
-For more information on the fernet token type, see the :doc:`identity-fernet-token-faq`.
+For more information on the fernet token type, see the :doc:`fernet-token-faq`.

 .. support_matrix:: token-support-matrix.ini